 Our pediatric speech-language pathologists have the expertise, diagnostic tools and treatment methods to help children develop strong speech and language skills.
 By using age-appropriate techniques, games and activities, they are able to keep patients engaged and motivated.

 Specialized training, including certification in fluency disorders, helps our speech-language pathologists better understand the muscles of the mouth and throat.
 That kind of expertise also allows them to provide evaluation and treatment for a wide variety of conditions, from stuttering to feeding or swallowing disorders.

 Learn what to expect and what you need to do to prepare for your child’s visit.

-Our pediatric speech-language pathologists provide individualized evaluation and treatment to improve communication or oral-pharyngeal disorders:
+Our pediatric speech-language pathologists provide individualized evaluation and treatment to improve communication and address a variety of conditions and disorders:

 - Child hearing loss

 - Feeding and swallowing problems